LonamiWebs/CSMD/README.md

 Current features
 ----------------

-The current features available in the 1.0.2.8 version for CSMD are:
+The current features available in the 1.4.0.0 version for CSMD are:
  * Compile C# code from the CSMD console
  * Save code snippets anywhere and execute these in any computer with CSMD
  * Change the .Net framework target version
  * Decide whether create a temporal executable file or not
  * Add references to external libraries
+ * C# autocompletion.
+It will always suggest all declared variables and methods, and it shows the current method information (if it's not declared by you)

 Contact
 -------